Skip to main content

 Begin your research by learning about a topic.
 Start by finding and reading encyclopedia articles to get an overview of your topic.

 Questions about this guide?
 Ask your librarian for help!

 Encyclopedias - MS

-Search for your topic in the encyclopedias listed below.
-Use important keywords for best results.
+Search for your topic in one or more of the encyclopedias listed below.
+Use important keywords for the best results.

 Go to the Database Passwords page to access online resources outside of school or ask your librarian for help.